digitalrebar/doc/faq/UEFI.rst

-What is the Current State of UEFI:
+What is the Current State of UEFI?
 ----------------------------------

 This file documents the current state of UEFI booting in Digital Rebar.